Isiaka Oladayo Amao

-Air Marshal Isiaka Oladayo Amao CFR psc DFS GSS RBS GSM QFI fndu MSc MMSc (born 14 September 1965) is a Nigerian air marshal, who is the Chief of Air Staff of the Nigerian Air Force (NAF) appointed on 26 January 2021 by President Muhammadu Buhari.
+Isiaka Oladayo Amao CFR psc DFS GSS RBS GSM QFI fndu MSc MMSc (born 14 September 1965) is a retired Nigerian air marshal and a former Chief of the Air Staff of the Nigerian Air Force (NAF) appointed on 26 January 2021 by President Muhammadu Buhari.

 Early life and education

 Isiaka Oladayo Amao was born and brought up in Enugu State Southeastern Nigeria.
 He is an indigene of Oshogbo Local Government Area in Osun state.
 He later moved to Osun state with his parents and then to Kaduna state where he attended his early childhood education at Nuhu Bamalli Primary School in Zaria, Kaduna from 1971 to 1977.
 He then attended Command Secondary School Kakuri from 1977 – 1982.
 After he finished his secondary school, he was enlisted into the Nigerian Defence Academy (NDA) as a member of the 35 NDA Regular Course in the Nigerian Air Force cadet on 19 January 1984 and was commissioned as Pilot Officer on 20 December 1986.
 Amao also attended the Federal College of Freshwater and Fisheries Technology (FCFFT) New Bussa from 1994 – 1996, the University of Madras India from 2002 – 2003, Kaduna Polytechnic from 2005 – 2006 and PLA National Defence University, China from 2012 – 2013.